 Read More: Most Overrated Movies of All Time

 18. Sunshine (2007)

-Not as bright and beautiful as it sounds, ‘Sunshine’ is an anecdote that takes us closer to the sun than ever before.
+‘Sunshine’ is an anecdote that takes us closer to the sun than ever before.
 Set in the year 2057, ‘Sunshine’ is a desperate yet necessary attempt to jump-start the sun which is on the verge of dying, leading to the vegetation on Earth to freeze and temperatures to drop.
 As a crew of eight commandeer Icarus II with a nuclear bomb onboard to jump-start the sun and return back, they discover Icarus I as they cross Mercury, which has been sending distress signals from seven years ago.
 As they’re in the dead zone, meaning they can’t communicate with Earth anymore, the crew needs to make quick decisions amid diminishing time and chances of their survival.
 The interpersonal battles eventually take the backburner as they focus on survival than anything else.
-A Danny Boyle’s flick which he claimed has been inspired from all-time greats like ‘2001: A Space Odyssey’, ‘Alien’, ‘Solaris’ to name a few, ‘Sunshine’ still makes its case for an engaging space movie.
+It is directed by Danny Boyle who has admitted that he was inspired by classics like ‘2001: A Space Odyssey’, ‘Alien’, and ‘Solaris’ to name a few.

 Read More: Biggest Box Office Flops of All Time